Daymare 1998 tries to mix classic Resident Evil with modern horror like Dead Space, but is sabotaged by its own old-school obsession.

 You can’t navigate in-game menus, like your inventory, with your mouse for some reason.
 You switch tabs by pressing 1-4, and the rest of the keys are even less intuitive.
 It makes dealing with your inventory and performing simple actions, like putting more bullets into your gun, a real hassle, and a slow hassle at that.

-The worst part is that the keyboard keys can’t be remapped, so you’re stuck with these weird choices like Q to cancel and X to do a 180 turn (which I wasn’t aware I could do until two-thirds into the game).
+The worst part is that you can’t remap the keyboard keys, so you’re stuck with these weird choices like Q to cancel and X to do a 180 turn (which I wasn’t aware I could do until two-thirds into the game).

 This Tank Wasn’t Build for Combat

-Control becomes a real issue in combat, especially when you’re trying to avoid it.
-You can usually sprint past zombies since they are quite slow (though sprinting requires you to hold down at least three buttons).
+Control becomes a real issue in combat, especially when trying to avoid it.
+You can usually sprint past zombies since they are pretty slow (though sprinting requires you to hold down at least three buttons).
 But try and maneuver around faster enemies, and you’re in a pickle.

 Game Like It’s 1998